cilium/cilium/Documentation/architecture.rst

 for that service.
 For more information you can check out the kubernetes user guide for `Services  <http://kubernetes.io/docs/user-guide/services>`__.

-Cilium loadbalancer acts on the same principles as kube-proxy, it watches for services addition or removal, but instead of doing the enforcement on the iptables, it updates BPF map entries on each node.
+Cilium load-balancer acts on the same principles as kube-proxy, it watches for services addition or removal, but instead of doing the enforcement on the iptables, it updates BPF map entries on each node.
 For more information, see the `Pull Request <https://github.com/cilium/cilium/pull/109>`__.